 We’ve identified 5 of the most successful image types on Cratejoy’s marketplace.
-From the flat lay to the lifestyle pic, a mix of these tried-and-true photo types will take your marketplace listing to the next level.
+From the flat lay to the lifestyle shot, a mix of these tried-and-true photo types will take your marketplace listing to the next level.

-1. The Flat Lay (Difficulty Level: Low)
+1. The Flat Lay

 Pick a simple background and lay out all the products from a month’s box.
 Hover over the products by standing on a chair, and get an overhead shot of everything while avoiding shadows.
 The key here is to pick a simple background.
 We like a light-colored table or floor, light-colored paper, or natural surfaces for a more rugged look (wood, concrete, or grass).

-2. The Product Highlight (Difficulty Level: Low)
+2. The Product Highlight

-3. The Branded Box (Difficulty Level: Medium)
+3. The Branded Box

-4. The Unboxing Experience (Difficulty Level: High)
+4. The Unboxing Experience

 Everyone’s favorite picture of a subscription box bursting with goodies!
-Be warned — this photo can take a lot of setup to look good, so you want to do everything you can to keep it from looking messy.
+Be warned – this photo can take a lot of setup to look good, so you want to do everything you can to keep it from looking messy.
 We recommend removing visible packaging supplies and crinkle paper.
-If it’s hard to arrange your items so they “burst” just so out of the box, try The Flat Lay instead!
+If it’s hard to arrange your items so they “burst” just so out of the box, try the flat lay instead!

 5. The Lifestyle Picture (Difficulty Level: High)

 The goal here is to show off how your products will fit into someone’s life.
 Get a little aspirational with it!
 Some lifestyle pictures show customers interacting with your box, like a picture of kids and parents playing with a toy-themed box, or pets next to a pet-themed box.
-Others will show the products in context, like a beauty products box on bathroom sink, or a cooking-themed box arrayed on a cutting board next to groceries.
+Others will show the products in context, like a beauty products box on a bathroom sink, or a cooking-themed box arrayed on a cutting board next to groceries.

 Pro tip: Struggling to take a full-body picture or group shot of customers interacting with your box?
 Try scaling it down.
 Many great lifestyle pics have the customer mostly out-of-shot – it might be a close-up of someone’s hands holding or interacting with a product.